FOR IMMEDIATE RELEASE

 Research shows mental health professionals are fighting fires, rather than delivering treatment

 New research published today has found that mental health professionals are being forced to deal with patients’ wider problems rather than treating their illness, as more and more of them struggle with issues such as debt and benefits.

-A report by the Money and Mental Health Institute reveals mental health professionals – including psychiatrists and mental health nurses – feel they have to tackle these urgent practical issues before they can focus on their patients’ mental health.
+A report by the Money and Mental Health Policy Institute reveals mental health professionals – including psychiatrists and mental health nurses – feel they have to tackle these urgent practical issues before they can focus on their patients’ mental health.
 The practical tasks being done by mental health professionals include:

 - Filling in benefits paperwork

 - Making telephone calls or writing letters to creditors